Start Building for Free

 Workflow and subsequent jobs do not trigger

-If you do not see your workflows triggering, a common cause is a configuration error preventing the workflow from starting.
-As a result, the workflow does not start any jobs.
-Navigate to your project’s pipelines and click on your workflow name to discern what might be failing.
+If you do not see your workflows running, check for configuration errors that may be preventing the workflow from starting.
+Navigate to your project’s pipelines and find your workflow name to locate the failure.

 Rerunning workflows fails